samsesh/pritunl-install/README.md

 # pritunl-install
 ## auto install and carck pritunl on ubuntu 20.04
-> just run this code
+- just run this code
 ``` bash
 bash <(curl -sSL https://github.com/samsesh/pritunl-install/raw/Localhost/pritunlinstall.sh)
 ```
 ---
-> just run this code with tmux.
-It is better to use tmux so that if the ssh connection with the server is interrupted, the command will not be broken;
+- just run this code with tmux.
 ``` bash
 apt update && apt -y install tmux && tmux new -s pritunl-install 'bash <(curl -sSL https://github.com/samsesh/pritunl-install/raw/Localhost/pritunlinstall.sh)'
 ```
-> If the connection is interrupted, you can return to the installation page with the following command after connecting to the server
+>  It is better to use tmux so that if the ssh connection with the server is interrupted, the command will not be broken, If the connection is interrupted, you can return to the installation page with the following command after connecting to the server
 ```bash
 tmux a -d -t pritunl
 ```